DaSpaceJesus/Woocommerce_webhook_telegram_bot/README.md

 Create a systemd Service: Write a service file to ensure the bot runs continuously and restarts automatically on failure or server reboot.

 Secure with HTTPS: Use Certbot and Let's Encrypt to enable HTTPS on your domain, securing the data sent from WooCommerce.

-Open ports on Server: allow used port on firewall and avoid using random ports. use known ones. the port can be configured on last line of script.